ghostfreeman/volcanolairwebsigh/content/jobs/gameplay-developer-remote.md

 This is a fully remote position.

-## What we're looking for
+## The qualifications you need

 * A Bachelors degree in Computer Science (or similar) and/or equivalent work experience
 * You've worked on at least 1 shipped title
 * Excellent with C++ and C#

-## These won't hurt either
+### And these won't hurt either

 * Experience with Godot and Unity game engines
 * Familiarity with Kanban style development
 * You live in or near the Denver/Colorado Springs area.
-This isn't required though!
+This isn't required though, we're 100% remote!

 ## Compensation